If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 Based on Unproven Science

 The whole idea of the Ice Hack diet is built on a shaky foundation: that low inner body temperature leads to belly fat, and you can burn more fat by controlling your temperature with things like ice and the Alpilean supplement.
+Proponents argue that cold exposure can activate brown fat and brown adipose tissue, leading to cold induced thermogenesis, which helps produce heat and burn calories.

 This sounds interesting, but the problem is there’s no scientific evidence to back up these claims.